-ITR filing last date extended to Oct 31
+ITR filing last date extended to Oct 31 for special cases

 Central Board of Direct Taxes (CBDT) extends the due date for filing of ITRs and Tax Audit Reports from 30th September to 31st October, in respect of persons whose accounts are required to be audited, ANI reported.

 The due date for filing return with the Income Tax Department of India is 31 July every year.
-This is subject to change only if a directive to this effect is issued by the Income Tax Department or the Ministry of Finance
+This is subject to change only if a directive to this effect is issued by the Income Tax Department or the Ministry of Finance.

+If an individual misses ITR filing deadline, one can still file the return.
+It is will be termed as belated ITR.
+The last date to file belated ITR for FY 2018-19 is March 31, 2020.